 Working in partnership with your local community

-Sessions are delivered by trained staff or volunteers on a one-to-one basis at no cost to you.
-Skills for Seeing usually takes between one and three one-hour sessions spread over several weeks.
+The service can be provided by trained staff or volunteers on a one-to-one basis, usually over one to three one-hour sessions spread over several weeks.

 These sessions are usually delivered in your own home or at a local sight support centre, where available.